2020s in music: Notable electronic & dance acts

 Charli XCX is considered the front-runner in bringing the hyperpop genre to mainstream listeners.
-In 2020 and 2022 she released her albums how i'm feeling now and Crash, respectively.
+In 2020 and 2022 she released her fourth and fifth studio albums how i'm feeling now and Crash, respectively.
 The former connected with listeners during the COVID-19 pandemic due to its themes of self-reflection and isolation.
 In 2024, her sixth studio album Brat was released to critical and commercial acclaim, becoming a new peak for XCX in terms of album sales.
 The album rollout sparked a major internet trend, known as "Brat Summer", which brought a newfound spotlight onto XCX and her past projects.
-Many of the singles from this album went viral, namely tracks like "360", "Girl, So Confusing", "Guess", and "Apple", with the latter having a popular dance on TikTok attached to it.
-XCX embarked on her first arena tour in 2024, Sweat, which was co-headlined with Troye Sivan.
+The album spawned multiple hits, namely tracks like "Guess", and "Apple", with the latter having a popular dance on TikTok attached to it.
 At the 67th Annual Grammy Awards, XCX won Best Dance/Electronic Album for Brat, as well as Best Dance Pop Recording for "Von Dutch".

 Beyoncé ventured into house music with her 2022 album, Renaissance.
 The album was met with instant critical and commercial acclaim, and debuted at number one on the Billboard 200 chart.
 The album was preceded by number one single, "Break My Soul", and was followed with "Cuff It", which reached number six on the Billboard Hot 100.
 At the 65th Annual Grammy Awards, she won Best Dance/Electronic Album for Renaissance, Best R&B Song for "Cuff It", and Best Traditional R&B Performance for "Plastic Off the Sofa".

+PinkPantheress released her debut mixtape, To Hell with It, in 2021.
+She released her debut studio album, Heaven Knows, in 2023, spawning the hit "Boy's a Liar Pt.
+2" with rapper Ice Spice. in 2025, PinkPantheress released her second mixtape Fancy That, preceded by acclaimed single, "Illegal".
+The remixed version of the mixtape was released that same year, spawning the hit single "Stateside" with singer Zara Larsson.
+Fancy That and "Illegal" were nominated for Best Electronic/Dance Album and Best Dance Pop Recording at the 68th Annual Grammy Awards, respectively.